 People experiencing dementia will go through the following stages in regards to the need for dementia care: Stage 1: Independence, Stage 2: Uncertainty, Stage 3: Follow the leader, Stage 4: Clinginess, or clingy dementia, Stage 5: Overnight care, and Stage 6: Fulltime care.
 To learn more about the signs of dementia and what type of care is needed in each stage, read the detailed descriptions in this dementia roadmap from the DAWN Method.

 Strength-based, person-centered care for dementia means looking at the whole person and working with what they can do rather than focusing on the dementia and what they cannot do.
 People with dementia are losing rational thought but they will never lose intuitive thought (being in the moment, appreciating beauty, music, etc.).
-If caregivers know how to support their rational thought losses and capitalize on their strengths, there is less stress for both the person with dementia and the caregiver.
-The DAWN Method is a set of practical tools that caregivers can use to provide this type of care.
+If their companions and caregivers know how to support their rational thought losses and capitalize on their strengths, there is less stress for both the person with dementia and for those providing care.
+The DAWN Method is a set of practical tools that families and caregivers can use to provide this type of care.